benmvp/slides/2017/reactrally/fiber.md

 NOTES:
 - By rewritting the reconciler, it creates a clean separation between the singular reconciler
-- And the many type of rendering environments
+- And the many type of rendering environments (23 total listed)
+- All of these renderers will make use of all the improvements of the Fiber reconciler
 - Some more useful than others...

 /////